Khary Adams

 Strengths

-• **Exceptional Ball Skills & Catch Point Ability:** His experience as a productive wide receiver (34 catches for 562 yards and 6 TDs as a junior) is evident in his defensive play.
-He naturally tracks the ball in the air, demonstrates superior body control to contort and make plays, and confidently attacks the football at its highest point, treating interceptions like receptions.
+• Ball Skills and Offensive Background: His experience as a productive wide receiver (34 catches for 562 yards and 6 TDs as a junior) is evident in his defensive play.
+He shows a natural ability to locate, track, and high-point the football, with the body control to make difficult plays on the ball in the air.

 Areas to Improve